I-Am-Timothy-Williams/pythonmma2025/README.md

 </div>

-## PLEASE ENTER IN BOTH PREFERENCES TO GET STARTED WITH THE MATCHING PROCESS
+## PLEASE ENTER IN BOTH THE LOCATION AND AGE PREFERENCES TO GET STARTED WITH THE MATCHING PROCESS

 ### Dashboard - Profile Matching